 Have you had your spinal alignment checked?

 Upper cervical chiropractic care seeks to alleviate neck pain and other related health issues by correcting the root cause of the problem.
 If you’re concerned about forceful adjustments possibly irritating your neck even further, then upper cervical chiropractic care is the perfect solution.
 Because of the precise nature of upper cervical adjustments, it is possible to accomplish the restoration of normal alignment in an extremely gentle manner.
-What’s more is that upper cervical adjustments are designed to hold in place for as long as possible so that we can accomplish the greatest amount of healing and relief with as little intervention as possible.
+What’s more is that upper cervical adjustments can hold in place for as long as possible so that we can accomplish the greatest amount of healing and relief with as little intervention as possible.